deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 ## Old vs new approach

-In previous version of Falcon Server (version 2) there was a distinct separation between extensions, api clients, rest endpoint handlers and event handlers.
+In previous version of DEITY Middleware (version 2) there was a distinct separation between extensions, api clients, rest endpoint handlers and event handlers.
 Each of these needed to be implemented and loaded as a separate package.
-Falcon Server 3 changes that approach and introduces concept of a module.
+DEITY Middleware 3 changes that approach and introduces concept of a module.

 ## What is a module in Falcon